Permafacture/data-oriented-pyglet/README.md

 Some TODOs:

-  * ArrayAttributes should know what data is valid and return only that (leaving it to the user to always slice for valid data is error prone)
   * Use a heirarchical structure of domains, where each sub domain registers itself with the parent domain and provides the expected interface so the parent domain can iterate through its registered sub domains